awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 + Create a VPC with a size `/16` IPv4 CIDR block \(`172.31.0.0/16`\)\.
 This provides up to 65,536 private IPv4 addresses\.
 + Create a size `/20` default subnet in each Availability Zone\.
 This provides up to 4,096 addresses per subnet, a few of which are reserved for our use\.
 + Create an [internet gateway](VPC_Internet_Gateway.md) and connect it to your default VPC\.
-+ Create a main route table for your default VPC with a rule that sends all IPv4 traffic destined for the internet to the internet gateway\.
 + Create a default security group and associate it with your default VPC\.
 + Create a default network access control list \(ACL\) and associate it with your default VPC\.
 + Associate the default DHCP options set for your AWS account with your default VPC\.